Iron County MRA: Isaac W. Byers House

 The Isaac W. Byers House is a 1 1/2-story frame house located at 5 North Eighth Avenue.
 It was constructed in approximately 1919 for Isaac W. Byers, a lawyer and one of the leading developers of the Iron River area.
 Byers and four associates, known as the "Big Five," founded the Iron Savings and Loan Association in 1905, and financed major portions of the development of Stambaugh, Iron River, and Caspian.
 Byers also served as circuit court commissioner, prosecuting attorney, judge of the probate court, and county school examiner in the area.

 The house is built in Queen Anne style, with a steeply pitched roof, bay window, gable returns and narrow clapboard siding.
 Byers lived in the house for 16 years.

 Cloverland Hotel

 The Cloverland Hotel was located at 423 Third Street.
 It opened in about 1922, with Henry Oberdorfer as the original proprietor.
 The building was closed for a number of years, and was finally demolished in 2008.
+The building was slated for removal from the state register in 2023–2024.

 The Cloverland Hotel was a 3 1/2-story brick structure, built to resemble an old English pub.
 The front facade had a flank-gable roof and shingled attic dormers.
 Brick pilasters intersected the overhanging eaves.
 Inside, the right-hand storefront contained the Art Moderne Cloverland Bar.